OneOfOne/otk/README.md

 OneOfOne's Tool Kit (random helper functions and utils).

-Clone of an old repo that no longer exists and will slowly be moved her
+A clone of an old repo that no longer exists and will slowly be moved here.

+License: Apache 2.0